 Other events in SGUL and the SG Trust can be booked ahead of ad-hoc bookings online by special request to the Assistant Registrar (Timetabling).

-Meeting rooms are opened up for ad-hoc bookings at least one month in advance of the next academic year to SGUL staff and SG Trust staff.
+Bookings for ad-hoc requests for meetings are opened at least one month in advance of the next academic year to SGUL staff.

+Bookings for ad-hoc requests are opened at least two weeks in advance of the next academic year to SG Trust staff.

-4.2 Teaching Space
+3.2 Teaching Space

-4.2.1 First priority is given to bookings from the Examinations office.
+3.2.1 First priority is given to bookings from the Examinations team.

-4.2.2 One off events such as St George’s Research Day and Fresher’s Fare are booked prior to teaching.
+3.2.2 One off SGUL events such as St George’s Research Day and Fresher’s Fare are booked prior to teaching.

-4.2.3 SG Trust members can book in advance of teaching in Monckton Lecture Theatre or the John Parker Lecture Theatre by special request to the Assistant Registrar (Timetabling).
+3.2.3 SG Trust members can book in advance of teaching in Monckton Lecture Theatre or the John Parker Lecture Theatre by special request to the Assistant Registrar (Timetabling).